GameStop key players tell US lawmakers no manipulation - RFI

 But the share prices fell sharply when the frenzy subsided.

-The events led to some retail investor apps such as Robinhood -- which says its goal is to "democratize finance for all" -- to limit trading in some of the most volatile stocks last week, drawing the ire of critics.
+The events led to some retail investor apps such as Robinhood -- which says its goal is to "democratize finance for all" -- to temporarily limit trading in some of the most volatile stocks, drawing the ire of critics.

 © 2021 AFP